mgreiler/all-about-code-review/README.md

 - [SonarCloud](https://sonarcloud.io) Detect code smells, bugs and vulnerabilities in Azure DevOps, Bitbucket and GitHub repositories.
 - [Upsource](https://www.jetbrains.com/upsource/) JetBrain's on-premise git/mercurial/perforce/svn code review tool.

-## Articles about Code Reviews
-This is a list of awesome articles about code reviews.

 ### Inisghts of different companies on their code review practices: